Gigabit broadband

 Gigabit broadband is internet that can achieve download speeds of a gigabit per second, or 1,000Mbps.
-That’s the fastest speed currently available in the UK, allowing you to download a full-length film in a fraction of a second.
-The government’s target is for gigabit broadband to reach every part of the UK by 2030.[2]
+These ultra fast speeds allow you to download a full-length film in a fraction of a second.
+The government’s target is for gigabit broadband to reach every part of the UK by 2030.
 But it could be in your area already.

 Key features of gigabit broadband: